About Khao Sok

 Most hotels in Khao Sok Village are a few hundred meters up to a couple of kilometers walking distance from the park entrance, others a bit further away.
 Hotels can arrange transportation for shorter trips when required but the price tends to be relatively expensive.
 If the location of your stay is chosen well, various restaurants, pubs and the visitor center can be in a convenient walking distance.

 As of the 2023/24 high season, there are boat availability issues in the lake.
 You are recommended to make your boat arrangements in advance via a tour operator or the raft house you will book with, not by trying to arrange one on arrival to the lake.
+Boat availability is of a less issue in May until early July and September until early November.

 Entrance fees & opening times

-As of June 2022, the entrance fees for Khao Sok National Park are 200 Baht for adults and 100 Baht for children 3-14 years old.
-Thai citizens pay 40 Baht for adults and 20 Baht for children.
-The entrance fees are valid for multiple days only if staying inside the park, either when camping or staying at raft houses in the lake.
+As of June 2022, the entrance fees for Khao Sok National Park headquarters area are 200 Baht for adults and 100 Baht for children 3-14 years old.
+For Cheow Lan Lake a difference price applies, 300 Baht for adults and 150 Baht for children.

 The park is open from 6 am to 6 pm daily, all year round.
 It is possible to enter the park in the evening with a guide for a night safari, but only in headquarters area.
 Night safari is not possible in Cheow Lan Lake.